Fares and ticketing on the Mass Rapid Transit (Singapore): Stored-value cards and SimplyGo

-Singapore Tourist Pass & 7 Singapore Pass
+Singapore Tourist Pass

-A Singapore Tourist Pass and 7 Singapore Pass contactless smart card may be purchased from S$10 (inclusive of a S$10 refundable card deposit and a 3-day pass) for the payment of public transportation fares including sightseeing bus routes under Singapore Ducktours.
-The card may be purchased at selected TransitLink Ticket Offices, LTA Kiosks, Passenger Service Centres and Singapore Visitors Centres, and can be refunded at both TransitLink Ticket Offices and Passenger Service Centres.
+A Singapore Tourist Pass may be purchased from S$22 (inclusive of a S$10 refundable card deposit and a 3-day pass) for the payment of public transportation fares.
+The card may be purchased at selected SimplyGo Ticket Offices, LTA Kiosks, Passenger Service Centres and Singapore Visitors Centres, and can be refunded at both SimplyGo Ticket Offices and Passenger Service Centres.